Mental Health Advice

 - Maintaining realistic study patterns

 Study Mentors abide by the Student Counselling and Mental Health Advice Service Confidentiality and Data protection policy.
 They provide a confidential and non-judgemental setting for students to discuss any difficulties they experience with academic study related to their condition.

-There are two Study Mentors-Mental Health within the Mental Health Advice Service: Deborah Link and Natasha Cunningham.
+There are two Study Mentors (Mental Health) within the Mental Health Advice Service: Mary Fitzgerald and Natasha Cunningham.
 The study mentors have a professional mental health qualification.
 The service is available to students Mondays to Fridays between 09.00 and 17.00.

 How can students access Study Mentoring?